vit/leetcode_js/src/740_deleteAndEarn/README.md

     // ]

+    // We implicitly prepend the sequence
+    // with few zero values
     let [prev_max, curr_max] = [0, 0];
     let prev_num = 0;
+    // We don't use the array to store all previous
+    // max's, because we only need two of them.
+    // And only one previous num for condition check.

     for(const { num, weight } of nums_weights_arr) {
         const new_max = (num - prev_num == 1) // Have collision?